As the holidays and gift buying season gets closer, most of us start to think about how we need money for Christmas.

 Why Selling Christmas Trees is a Good Business?

-No matter how bad the economy gets, no matter how bad people’s financial life gets, a Christmas tree is one thing that they will still spend money on.
+No matter how bad the economy gets, no matter how bad people’s financial lives get, a Christmas tree is one thing that they will still spend money on.

-And for an entrepreneurial-minded person, that means an everlasting opportunity.
+And for an entrepreneurial-minded person, that means an opportunity.

-According to Statista, on average, people spent $50.82 on real and $69.38 on fake Christmas tree in 2015.
-Multiply that number by the number of households living just in your local area and you can see how viable of a business selling Christmas trees is.
+According to Statista, on average, people spent $50.82 on real and $69.38 on fake Christmas trees in 2015.
+Multiply that number by the number of households living just in your local area and you can see how viable a business selling Christmas trees is.

 According to the National Christmas Tree Association, there are close to 15,000 farms growing Christmas Trees in the U.S., and over 100,000 people have full or part-time jobs thanks to this industry.